State legislature (United States): Legislative procedure

-Regardless of how a bill is placed on the calendar, once the bill is considered and adopted, this is called the third reading.
-It is at this third reading of the bill that the entire legislature gives consideration to its passage.
+Regardless of where a bill is placed on the calendar, once the bill is considered and adopted, this is called the third reading.
+At this third reading of the bill, the entire legislature gives consideration to its passage.
 At this time, the bill may be studied in detail, debated, amended, and read at length before final passage.

 If the majority vote in favor of the bill, it is recorded as passed.